 The Waste Stream Management section provides an integrated approach to environmental protection and solid waste management to protect human health, safety, and the environment.
 Waste handling and disposal services include garbage collection, yard and food waste collection, recycling collection from City operated depots, as well as the operation of the Saskatoon Regional Waste Management Centre (Landfill).
 The Waste Stream Management section is also responsible for managing container assets for curbside residential garbage and yard and food waste programs.
-Residential garbage collection services are currently mill rate funded but will be transitioning to a new garbage utility model in 2024.
+Residential garbage collection services are funded through a new garbage utility model in 2024.
+The first half of the year has fixed rates, with variable rates based on the size of black garbage carts to commence in July 2024.
 Commercial garbage collections are direct charged to customers.
-The yard and food waste collection program is transitioning to a city-wide curbside program funded through a new green cart utility model in 2023.
-At the Landfill, entrance, tipping, and special handling fees are charged to customers, and includes on-site diversion programs at the Saskatoon Regional Waste Management Centre.
+The yard and food waste collection program transitioned to a city-wide curbside program, funded through a green cart utility model in 2023.
+The Material Recovery Centre (MRC) is a new one-stop facility that functions to provide easy, efficient, and cost-effective waste diversion and landfill transfer.
+As part of the Saskatoon Regional Waste Management Centre, the MRC will improve the City's waste diversion rate with more materials being diverted from the landfill in the Sort & Go area.
+Entrance, tipping, and special handling fees are charged to customers using the Scale & Pay area.